For example, we can get data in Microsoft Excel from a trading platform like thinkorswim using formulas like these:

 CREATE TABLE [rtd].[QuoteListTOS]( [Code] [varchar](50) NOT NULL, CONSTRAINT [PK_QuoteListTOS_rtd] PRIMARY KEY ([Code]) );

 Add first tickers to your table.
-Later, you may add additional tickers and delete inactive tickers.
+Later, you can add additional tickers and delete inactive tickers.

-You may skip creating special ticker tables if you already have a table with tickers in your database.
+You can skip creating special ticker tables if you already have a table with tickers in your database.
 Just modify the ticker table in the configuration described below.

 Add tickers in your trading platform format.
 For example, thinkorswim accepts stock tickers like AAPL and option tickers like .AAPL180119C150.